My name is Martin Carter and I reside in Werribee, having lived here for 28 years.

 At the start of 2020 we welcomed Jack Elliott onto the Board.
 Jack has been a passionate Werribee supporter from early childhood, with decades of strong family ties to the club.

-At a prosperous time in his career, Jack possess a wealth of experience working in the global sports industry.
-Having previously worked at three AFL clubs (Sydney Swans, Hawthorn and North Melbourne), Jack will play a pivotal role in driving Werribee Football Clubs consumer business strategy and football operations.
+At a prosperous time in his career, Jack possesses a wealth of experience working in the global sports industry.
+Having previously worked at three AFL clubs (Sydney Swans, Hawthorn and North Melbourne), Jack will play a pivotal role in driving Werribee Football Clubs football and high performance strategy.

-Jack currently works for Australia’s largest sports marketing organisation – TLA Worldwide, as a Talent/Athlete Manager.
-Jack represents over 25 athletes across a range of different sports, including some of the country’s biggest names such as Mack Horton, Cate Campbell, Scott McLaughlin, Caitlin Bassett and Sharni Layton.
-He also works alongside sporting legends and national icons such as Michael Klim, Susie O’Neill, Nicole Livingstone and Sharelle McMahon.
+Jack currently works for Australia’s largest sports marketing agency – TLA Worldwide, as a Talent/Athlete Manager.
+Jack represents over 25 athletes across a range of different sports, including some of the country’s biggest names such as Emma McKeon, Mack Horton, Cate & Bronte Campbell, Scott McLaughlin, Liz Watson and Sharni Layton.
+He also works alongside sporting legends and national icons such as Michael Klim, Mitchell Johnson, Susie O’Neill and Sharelle McMahon.